haruval/private-triage-agent/README.md

 ## sending approved replies

-The pipeline never sends mail.
-Approving a draft just persists it so you can send it yourself; where it goes depends on how the email came in.

 1. **IMAP source goes to Drafts.** When the email came in over IMAP (`start-imap`), the reply is APPENDed straight into your account's